Find out how much your property is worth in 30 seconds

 Better for buyers than it has been in years.
 Harder for sellers than it was six months ago.

 Melbourne in April 2026 is not falling off a cliff, but it is clearly softening.
 Two rate hikes, rising stock levels, and clearance rates below 60% have given buyers more leverage than they have had since 2022.
-For Fletchers clients across the eastern suburbs, inner ring and peninsula precincts, buyer choice is better than it has been in three years, vendors in the premium tier are more negotiable than they look, and Melbourne still trades at a significant discount to Sydney at the top end.
+For Fletchers clients across the eastern suburbs, inner ring, and peninsula precincts, buyer choice is better than it has been in three years, vendors in the premium tier are more negotiable than they look, and Melbourne still trades at a significant discount to Sydney at the top end.
 Sellers who price realistically and launch before the May decision will get better results than those who hold out.

 Critical watch dates